 Please note that in the normal course of business, NN Insurance Belgium enters into various transactions with related parties, which are mainly NN entities that are delivering services towards NN Insurance Belgium.
 These transactions take place on an arm's length basis and are mainly related to Investment Management, Reinsurance and Group Head Office and IT services.
-NN Bank originates and services Dutch Mortgage Loans on behalf of NN Insurance Belgium.
+Nationale-Nederlanden Bank N.V.
+(NN Bank) originates and services Dutch Mortgage Loans on behalf of NN Insurance Belgium.
 Furthermore, NN Insurance Belgium is shareholder of REI Investment I B.V.
 (Real Estate) and REI Diaphane Holding B.V.
 (Real Estate).

-There are two material transaction between NN Insurance Belgium and its shareholders for which the characteristics are described below.
+There are three material transactions between NN Insurance Belgium and its shareholders for which the characteristics are described below.

-The first transaction is a subordinated loan between NN Group N.V. (previously Delta Lloyd N.V.) as the lender and NN Insurance Belgium (previously Delta Lloyd Life) as the borrower.
-An amount of EUR 80,000,000 (eighty million euros) has been made available to Delta Lloyd Life on 28 June 2013.
-The Lending agreement has a duration of 30 years, meaning the subordinated loan will have as maturity date 28 June 2043.
+The first transaction is a subordinated loan between NN Group NV (previously Delta Lloyd N.V.) as the lender and NN Insurance Belgium (previously Delta Lloyd Life) as the borrower.
+An amount of EUR 80,000,000 (eighty million Euro) has been made available to Delta Lloyd Life on the 28th of June 2013.
+The Lending agreement had a duration of 30 years, meaning the subordinated loan will have as maturity date the 28th of June 2043.
+In June 2023 this Tier 2 subordinated loan has been called and refinanced by a new Tier 2 subordinated loan for an amount of EUR 80,000,000 with NN Group until June 2043, with a first call date in June 2033.

-The Second transaction is a subordinated loan between NN Group N.V. (previously Delta Lloyd N.V.) as the lender and NN Insurance Belgium (previously Delta Lloyd Life) as the borrower.
-An amount of EUR 75,000,000 (seventy-five million Euro) has been made available to Delta Lloyd Life on 9 January 2015.
+The second transaction is a subordinated loan between NN Group (previously Delta Lloyd N.V.) as the lender and NN Insurance Belgium (previously Delta Lloyd Life) as the borrower.
+An amount of EUR 75,000,000 (seventy-five million Euro) has been made available to Delta Lloyd Life on the 9th of January 2015.
 The lending agreement is one with a perpetual character, and therefore the loan can only be redeemed at the option of the borrower.
-However, every year, starting in 2016, the 9th of January will be the "interest payment date" where NN Insurance Belgium (previously Delta Lloyd Life) will pay all due interest to NN Group N.V. (previously Delta Lloyd N.V.) on the outstanding amount.
+However, every year, starting in 2016, the 9th of January will be the "interest payment date" where NN Insurance Belgium (previously Delta Lloyd Life) will pay all due interest to NN Group (previously Delta Lloyd N.V.) on the outstanding amount.
+This Tier 1 subordinated loan (subject to article 662, §1 of the Belgian Supervision Act, of 13 March 2016 concerning the status and supervision of insurance and reinsurance undertakings) has reached its first call in January 2024.
+This call was not exercised and the interest switched from a fixed to a floating rate coupon.
+The loan is callable by the borrower at the end of each interest rate period.